Please feel free to send ANY inquiries to [email protected] OR call/text me at 386-795-0778

 SunnyShores is proud to be a Genetically Tested cattery.
 As a reputable breeder, I testify that every cat/kitten has been produced from parents/bloodlines negative for the known DNA HCM and PKD mutation found in the Ragdoll breed, as well as over 50 other additional genetic diseases.

 We all want a pet to live a long, happy life and choosing a breeder that stands behind the kittens they produce is one way to ensure that.
 As a breeder working with Ragdolls for over 20 years, it’s easy for me to provide a 5 year genetic health guarantee.
 I know my cats and their bloodlines and stand behind them 100%!

 You’ll see so many breeders out there making such statements as “from champion lines”, “from international champion lines”, “champion pedigree”, “supreme grand champion bloodlines”.
 Statements such as these mean a breeder doesn’t actually show the cats they are breeding, but have bought a cat(s) with a “champion” somewhere in the pedigree.
 This could be as far back as 10-12 generations.
 A lot can be lost even in just 2-3 generations.
 The key to a successful breeding program is to produce sound cats, not only in structure, but in temperament as well.
 Showing breeding cats gives us insight to both.
 Are they structurally sound to carry on the next generation?
 Do they have that true Ragdoll personality to pass onto their offspring?
-It is important as a breeder that you never stop learning, never stop trying to improve.
+It is important as a breeder that you never stop learning, and NEVER stop trying to improve.

 But don’t you win money or prizes at a cat show?